-Child Trends is currently partnering with The Heinz Endowments to support its efforts to build a stronger and more equitable prenatal-to-three (PN-3) system in Allegheny County, Pennsylvania.
-The PN-3 system is complex, and includes the network of organizations, policies, and programs that support families with children from pregnancy to age 3 across multiple domains of well-being.
-More specifically, through this partnership, Child Trends aims to help The Heinz Endowments develop and evaluate a strategy that builds capacity within the county’s PN-3 system and supports equitable outcomes for young children and their families.
+Child Trends is currently partnering with The Heinz Endowments to support the latter’s efforts to build a stronger and more equitable prenatal-to-three (PN-3) system in Allegheny County, Pennsylvania.
+The PN-3 system is complex and includes a network of organizations—along with related policies and programs—that support families with children from pregnancy to age 3 across multiple domains.
+Through this partnership, Child Trends aims to help The Heinz Endowments develop and evaluate a strategy that builds capacity within the county’s PN-3 system and supports equitable outcomes for young children and their families.

 Project Director: Andra Wilkinson

 Deputy Project Director: Rowan Hilty

 Other team members: Kara Ulmen, Priya Koushik, and Christina Padilla

 Chad Dorn, Propulsion Squared